Functional varying-coefficient model under heteroskedasticity with application to DTI data: Real data analysis

 \section{Real data analysis}

 For illustrating the application of our proposed method and the estimation procedure therein, we use \texttt{Apnea-data} to understand white matter structural alterations using diffusion tensor imaging (DTI) in obstructive sleep apnea (OSA) patients \citep{xiong2017brain}.
 The data consist of 29 male patients (age range: 30-55 years) who underwent the study for the diagnosis of continuous positive airway pressure (CPAP) therapy.
 DTI was performed at 3T, followed by the analysis using tract-based spatial statistics to investigate the difference in fractional anisotropy (FA) and other diffusion properties between the groups based on lapses.
-The image acquisition is as follows.
-Images are recorded on a 3T MRI scanner using a commercial 32-channel head coil.
-An axial T1-weighted image of the brain (3D-BRAVO) is collected with repetition time (TR) = 12ms, echo time (TE) = 5,2ms, flip angle = $13^{\circ}$, inversion time = 450 ms, matrix = $384\times 256$, voxel size = $1.2\times 0.57\times 0.69$mm and scan time = 2 min 54 sec.
+FA measures the degree of anisotropy of a diffusion process.
+The image acquisition is as follows: Images are recorded on a 3T MRI scanner using a commercial 32-channel head coil.
+An axial T1-weighted image of the brain (3D-BRAVO) is collected with repetition time (TR) = 12ms, echo time (TE) = 5.2ms, flip angle = $13^{\circ}$, inversion time = 450 ms, matrix = $384\times 256$, voxel size = $1.2\times 0.57\times 0.69$mm and scan time = 2 min 54 sec.
 DTI are obtained in the axial plane using a spin-echo echo planner imaging sequence with TR = 4500ms, TE = 89.4ms, field of view = $20\times 20$cm$^{2}$, matrix size = $160\times 132$, slice thickness = 3mm, slice spacing = 1mm, b-values = 0, 1000 s/mm$^{2}$.

 FA varies systematically along the trajectory of each white matter fascicle.
 Several pre- and post-processing steps were performed by the FSL software.
 The brain was extracted using brain segmentation tools.
 After generating FA maps using FMRIB diffusion toolbox, images from all individuals were aligned to an FA standard template through non-linear co-registration.
 The Johns Hopkins University (JHU) white matter tractography atlas was used as a standard template for white matter parcellation with 50 regions of interest (ROIs).
 All imaging parameters were calculated by averaging the voxel values in each ROI.
+See \citet{xiong2017brain} for more details on the data and the preprocessing steps.